mennetorelli/Plumberz/README.md

 * If we combine, for instance, the first three components together, we get something which consumes nothing from upstream, and produces a stream of `String`s.

-To add some type signatures into this:
+To add some type signatures into them:

 ```haskell
 yieldMany [1..10] :: ConduitT ()     Int    IO ()